exposit/pythia-oracle/HELP.md

 __*Config Flags*__

 If 'manual_edit_mode' is set to True, the game will no longer overwrite the main.txt with "the adventure begins" on a failed save game load.
-It is much better to just use a json editor.
+It is much better to just use a json editor instead of messing with 'manual_edit_mode'.

 __It will also no longer save any changes made in Pythia itself until the manual_edit_mode flag is set back to False.__